Stephenmuhindi/binary_trees/README.md

 The height of an empty tree is typically considered -1, and the height of a tree with only one node (the root) is 0.
 Size (or Number of Nodes):

-The size of a binary tree is the total number of nodes in the tree It includes all nodes – both internal nodes (with at least one child) and leaf nodes (with no children) Mathematically, the size of a tree can be calculated as the sum of the number of nodes in its left and right subtrees, plus one for the current root node
+The size of a binary tree is the total number of nodes in the tree.
+It includes all nodes – both internal nodes (with at least one child) and leaf nodes (with no children) Mathematically, the size of a tree can be calculated as the sum of the number of nodes in its left and right subtrees, plus one for the current root node